Vector35/binaryninja-api/docs/dev/bnil-overview.md

 ## Visitors

-A number of visit APIs are available on both the IL function object and the il instructions themselves.
+A number of visit APIs are available on both the IL function object and the IL instructions themselves.
 There are 3 variants:

-* `visit` - visits just the instructions themselves not the operands of the instruction.
+* `visit` - visits just the instructions not the operands of the instruction.
 * `visit_all` - visits the instructions and their operands
 * `visit_operands` - visits just the operands

-The visitor receives 4 operands.
+The visitor receives 4 operands:

-* operand_name - name of the current thing being visited (i.e. src, dest, value)
+1. operand_name - name of the current thing being visited (i.e. src, dest, value)
-* inst - the current instruction or operand being visited
+1. inst - the current instruction or operand being visited
-* instr_type_name - the name of instr's type
+1. instr_type_name - the name of instruction's type
-* parent - the parent instruction to inst
+1. parent - the parent instruction

 ```python
 >>> def visitor(operand_name, inst, instr_type_name, parent):